 Fundraising for the Academy is undertaken by the Parents' Association.
 They operate as a registered Charity in their own right and are organised and managed by an elected committee of parents.
 A member of the academy staff has a designated role to act as liaison and, as such, attends all committee meetings, providing feedback to the Principal which enables effective oversight.
 The Governors are confident that the Parents' Association fundraising activities conform to recognised standards.
 The nature of the fundraising i.e. parents are invited to attend fundraising events which may be chargeable or invite financial contribution ensures that the approach is not unreasonably intrusive or persistent and does not result in undue pressure to donate.

 Plans for future periods

-The focus for school improvement in 2022/23 is to:
+The focus for school improvement in 2023/24 is to:

-In order to sustain the judgement of Outstanding for Overall Effectiveness the academy has identified the following key priorities:
+The academy has identified the following key priorities: